gitlabhq/gitlabhq/doc/install/aws/index.md

        choose a General Purpose (SSD) to reduce the costs).
 Read more about it at [Storage for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html).

-1. The rest of the settings on this page request a DB isntance identifier, username and a master password.
+1. The rest of the settings on this page request a DB instance identifier, username and a master password.
 We've chosen to use `gitlab-db-ha`, `gitlab` and a very secure password respectively.
 Keep these in hand for later.
 1. Click **Next** to proceed to the advanced settings.